genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Further apps to use: Genome Browser

-To get results filtered by depth of coverage use “Minimum coverage” option.
+To get results filtered by depth of coverage use "Minimum coverage" option.
 By default, this value is not set.
 But raising it to a higher value (e.g. 5) requires that at least five reads will cover the position.

 For paired-end mappings, you can trim from 1 to 240 fill-in nucleotides in the DNA fragment end-repairing.
-By default, this “Trim N end-repairing fill-in bases” option is switched off.
+By default, this "Trim N end-repairing fill-in bases" option is switched off.
 For RRBS mappings, the number of fill-in bases could be determined by the distance between cuttings sites on forward and reverse strands.
 If you analyse WGBS mappings, it’s recommended to set this number between 0~3.

-Switch “Report loci with zero methylation ratios” option to report positions with zero methylation.
+Switch "Report loci with zero methylation ratios" option to report positions with zero methylation.
 The application doesn’t apply this option by default.

-To combine CpG methylation ratio from both strands, set “Combine ratios on both strands” option switched.
+To combine CpG methylation ratio from both strands, set "Combine ratios on both strands" option switched.
 By default, it is unchecked.
-If you want to process only unique mappings, check “Only unique mappings” option.
+If you want to process only unique mappings, check "Only unique mappings" option.

-For paired reads, using the option “Discard discordant mappings” you can discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.
+For paired reads, using the option "Discard discordant mappings" you can discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.

 Sometimes you need to remove duplicates from your Mapped Reads files.
-For this purpose, use “Discard duplicated reads” option.
+For this purpose, use "Discard duplicated reads" option.

-To ignore positions where there is a possible C/T SNPs detected, choose “skip” value for “C/T SNPs filtering” option.
-If you want to correct the methylation ratio according to the C/T SNP information estimated by the G/A counts on reverse strand, set “correct” value.
-By default, the application doesn’t consider C/T SNPs (“no-action” value).
+To ignore positions where there is a possible C/T SNPs detected, choose "skip" value for "C/T SNPs filtering" option.
+If you want to correct the methylation ratio according to the C/T SNP information estimated by the G/A counts on reverse strand, set "correct" value.
+By default, the application doesn’t consider C/T SNPs ("no-action" value).

 This application is based on methratio.py script.